Media Press Kit

 They can also build on top of Onna through integrations to cloud tools or the addition of ML models.
 Finally, Onna uses machine learning to help companies discover smarter and can help power data-led automation on issues from compliance to HR.
 What does that mean simply?

-Possibilities for enterprises using a Knowledge Integration Platform like Onna include eDiscovery, information governance, enterprise search, archiving, compliance with data protection laws like GDPR and FINRA, monitoring for leaks of confidential data and building bespoke internal workflow apps using proprietary information.
+Possibilities for enterprises using a Knowledge Integration Platform like Onna include eDiscovery, internal investigations, information governance, enterprise search, archiving, and building bespoke internal workflow apps using proprietary information.
 For small businesses, using Onna can drive individual and team productivity by reducing time wasted looking for information.

 With headquarters based in New York City & Barcelona and offices in Raleigh, Toulouse & London, Onna is working with some of the world’s most sophisticated companies including Facebook, Electronic Arts, Fitbit, Slack, and Dropbox.
 To date, Onna has also raised a total of $43M from investors including Atomico, Dawn Capital, Dropbox, and Slack Fund, and by 2025, Onna will be the core of any individual or company’s knowledge infrastructure.